Great British Menu: Series 5 (2010)

 Series 5 began on 6 April 2010 with a double episode.
 In this series, the participating chefs were challenged to find food producers they had not previously used, basing their search around a National Trust property in their region, with the aim to source as many of their ingredients as possible from the property itself or the surrounding area.
 The banquet was for producers of British food and The Prince of Wales was the guest of honour.

 Heats

-The format of the heats changed this year.
-Instead of only two chefs being present for all the heats for their region, in this year three chefs competed in the "courses" section of their heats, with two going forward to cook for the judges in the "judging" episode.
+The format of the heats changed in 2010.
+Instead of only two chefs being present for all the heats for their region, three chefs competed in the "courses" section of their heats, with two going forward to cook for the judges in the "judging" episode.
 As in series four, a previous participant returned each week, but with the added responsibility of scoring each chef's four courses.
 The chef with the lowest score at the end of the "courses" episodes was eliminated, and the remaining two cooked for the judges.